Automattic/knox/Readme.md

 These paramaters are described [here](http://docs.amazonwebservices.com/AmazonS3/latest/API/index.html?mpUploadInitiate.html).

+### How to resume the multipart upload

+If you have partially uploaded file then it is not good solution to use `getParts` function to calculate remainded size and resume uploading.
+Use `getUploadInfo` function for this purpose:

+    client.getUploadInfo('/test/blob.bin', '<Upload-id>', function(err, summary){
+    	console.log(summary.totalSize);	//total number of already uploaded bytes, this field can be used to compute offset in the blob console.log(summary.count);		//count of already uploaded parts
+    	console.log(summary.lastPart);	//the number of the last uploaded part.
+    });

 ## Running Tests

 To run the test suite you must first have an S3 account, and create